 So they decided to leave and grow their lives in a new direction.
 In their years sailing the world, they have seen more than 30 countries and sailed every ocean on the planet.
 It has also been a voyage of self-discovery, they say, a choice of lifestyle that has presented countless challenges—and rewards—and that has tightened their bonds as a family.

 The Giffords are part of a growing, but little-known community of people called cruisers.
 (A 2011 survey placed the global total number of cruising boats at 10,000.)
-“Cruising requires that you learn to live without structure.
-And some people are really afraid of that.”
 While many cruisers are couples or individuals who have given up the rat race to live a life-long dream, some are families who spend months, even years at sea or living on a boat in distant lands.

 “It’s about the absolute sense of freedom.
 You get to explore the world and bring your home along with you,” says Lin Pardey, an author and 45-year veteran of the cruising lifestyle who, with her husband Larry, literally wrote the book on it. ”But cruising requires that you learn to live without structure.
 And some people are really afraid of that.”